-The AFMA Observer Program complies with the CCSBT Scientific Observer Program Standards.
+All data required under the CCSBT Scientific Observer Program Standard is collected by Australia and reported, where relevant, to CCSBT.
 The AFMA Observer Program has previously used scientific observers from other countries however no exchanges have taken place in recent seasons.